karinfaraujo/power-bi-portfolio/README.md

 This repository contains **data analysis and business intelligence projects** developed to deliver **actionable insights** and support **data-driven decision-making**.

 > 🔎 **Important Note**
-> - Project titles and file/folder names are written in **English** for clarity and standardization.
+> - Project titles and file names are written in **English** for clarity and standardization.
 > - All reports are provided **exclusively as PDF files** and are written in **Portuguese**, focusing on the Brazilian business context.
 > - Power BI `.pbix` files are not stored in this repository due to file size limitations.